MotorolaMobilityLLC/bootrom-tools/README.md

 The bootrom-toools/scripts folder contains a number of tools to build variants of the FFFF and bootrom images, with the bootrom image names being ornamented with the build mode.

+* **makedelivery** builds a **delivery** drop consisting of the source and tools trees, and the production compilation of the bootrom.
+The latter includes the .bin, .bitcount (count of 1's in .bin), and .dat (special hex dump of .bin) for the AP and GP bridges.
+Both .bin files are padded with 0xffffffff to a fixed 16k length, and the last 8 bytes are a serial number indicating the creation date and an AG/GP bridge flag.
-    - makedrop builds all the variants, generates the test scripts, all FFFF variants, etc. and packages it all into a zipped tar.
+* **makedrop** builds a **test** drop.
+It builds all the variants, generates the test scripts, all FFFF variants, etc. and packages it all into a zipped tar.
-    - makeall (called from makedrop) compiles the server, FFFF and bootrom for a specific configuration.
+* **makeall** (called from makedrop) compiles the server, FFFF and bootrom for a specific configuration.
-    - makef4 (called from makeall) compiles the L2FW and L3FW with the desired
+* **makef4** (called from makeall) compiles the L2FW and L3FW with the desired
   configuration and creates the FFFF.bin.
 It has an option to compile only L3FW and load it as L2FW to speed simulation.
-    - makeboot (called from makeall) compiles the bootrom with the desired configuration, creating an ornamented bootrom-xxx.bin
+* **makeboot** (called from makeall) compiles the bootrom with the desired configuration, creating an ornamented bootrom-xxx.bin
-    - bootsuffix is a utility which generates the ornamentation string, used in various places in the above tools
+* **bootsuffix** is a utility which generates the ornamentation string, used in various places in the above tools
-    - make3 (deprecated) left over from the ad-hoc days, this builds the FFFF and the bootrom in the desired configuration.
+* **make3** left over from the ad-hoc days, this builds the FFFF and the bootrom in the desired configuration.
+* **make3sim** A wrapper for make3 which builds an fpga image equivalent to that generated with the old _SIMULATION flag.
-    - makef4norm is a wrapper for makef4 akin to the current _SIMULATION mode
+* **makef4norm** is a wrapper for makef4 akin to the current _SIMULATION mode
       (this saves having to enter a squillion parameters to make4)